tutorials/tutorials.github.com/README.md

 tutorials.github.com
 ====================

-tutorials.github.com is a simple hack that uses GitHub Pages to fulfill a need of mine: easily collecting and forking programming tutorials and offering polyglot versions.
+tutorials.github.com is a simple hack that uses GitHub Pages to fulfill a need of mine: collecting disparate tutorials and allowing others to easily fork them so the full range of languages and systems is covered.

 Examples
 ========